 Lets consider you are having a single domain ,with no Hybrid.
 Your Sample SPF will look like below if you are using different IP ranges to send out emails.

-Lets consider you are having hybrid with Office 365. where emails sent out from your on-premises and Office 365 and SPF record will look like below.
+Let’s consider you are having a hybrid with Office 365. where emails sent out from your on-premises and Office 365 and SPF record will look like below.

-Lets consider you are having hybrid with Office 365, Emails are sent out via on-premises environment and via mimecast from office 365 for example. your SPF record will look like below.
+Let’s consider you are having a hybrid with Office 365, Emails are sent out via on-premises environment and via mimecast from office 365 for example. your SPF record will look like below.

-Lets consider have have multiple domains hosted, Instead of creating SPF records for each domain .
-There is a easy of creating one TXT record and you can make all the domains to refer the same TXT record using “include” Option. if you are managing 100 domains and you want to change your Public IP range for example , you don’t have to update all the domains. you can keep updating the primary TXT record.
+Let’s consider having multiple domains hosted, Instead of creating SPF records for each domain.
+There is an easy of creating one TXT record and you can make all the domains to refer the same TXT record using the “include” Option. if you are managing 100 domains and you want to change your Public IP range, for example, you don’t have to update all the domains. you can keep updating the primary TXT record.
 It will save a lot of time if you manage a lot of domains.
-Lets see how to implement the same .
-First we should create a TXT record called spf.azure365pro.com with the value (can be a Ipv4 range or mx) , in my case I have specified the public ipv4 range where my Outgoing mails will be.
-This will be the primary domain and all my additional domains will refer my A record and its a hybrid environment as well.
+Let’s see how to implement the same.
+First, we should create a TXT record called spf.azure365pro.com with the value (which can be an Ipv4 range or MX), in my case I have specified the public ipv4 range where my Outgoing mails will be.
+This will be the primary domain and all my additional domains will refer to me to A record and it’s a hybrid environment as well.